jeffreysorgen/golf-club-sensors/implementation.md

 #### For energy conservation:
 First, understand the orientation of the device.
-Then, make the device **beep** only when it identifies a _state change_.
+Then, make the device **beep** only when it identifies a _state change_. (for development purposes only) When the sensor identifies orientation is as if the club has been put back in the golf bag, then the device just uses one parameter in the accelerometer, `y < -.85` meaning club is in Resting state, and continues to check every second for a change with `delay(1000)`.
-After two minutes in Resting state, the state changes to Timeout state, and halts other sensors.
-It then listens only for Ready state.
-- Ready state listens for Resting state (inverse of Ready state at any point) X 240 readings, and waits 250millis each time (2 minutes total) before setting up Timeout state (_edit this_)
-- Timeout state waits 30,000 millis (half minute) and listens for Ready state
-- _Should use `millis()` rather than `delay()`_
+BLE will remain engaged though.

 ### Setting up the device:
 **These readings will determine the Ready or Resting state orientation**